Combinatorial Bandit Bayesian Optimization for Tensor Outputs

 TL;DR: We develop BO and combinatorial bandit BO frameworks for tensor-output systems, built upon the proposed tensor-output GP with a non-separable kernel as the surrogate model.

 Abstract: Bayesian optimization (BO) has been widely used to optimize expensive and black-box functions across various domains.
-Existing BO methods have not addressed tensor-output functions.
-To fill this gap, we propose a novel tensor-output BO method.
+However, existing BO methods have not addressed tensor-output functions.
+To fill this gap, we propose a novel tensor-output BO framework.
 Specifically, we first introduce a tensor-output Gaussian process (TOGP) with two classes of tensor-output kernels as a surrogate model of the tensor-output function, which can effectively capture the structural dependencies within the tensor.
-Based on it, we develop an upper confidence bound (UCB) acquisition function to select the queried points.
-Furthermore, we introduce a more complex and practical problem setting, named combinatorial bandit Bayesian optimization (CBBO), where only a subset of the outputs can be selected to contribute to the objective function.
-To tackle this, we propose a tensor-output CBBO method, which extends TOGP to handle partially observed outputs, and accordingly design a novel CMAB-UCB2 criterion to sequentially select both the queried points and the optimal output subset.
-Theoretical regret bounds for the two methods are established, ensuring their sublinear performance.
-Extensive synthetic and real-world experiments demonstrate their superiority.
+Based on it, we develop an upper confidence bound (UCB) acquisition function to select query points.
+Furthermore, we introduce a more practical and challenging problem setting, termed combinatorial bandit Bayesian optimization (CBBO), where only a subset of the tensor outputs can be selected to contribute to the objective.
+To tackle this, we propose a tensor-output CBBO method, which extends TOGP to handle partially observed tensor outputs, and accordingly design a novel combinatorial multi-arm bandit-UCB2 (CMAB-UCB2) criterion to sequentially select both the query points and the output subset.
+We establish theoretical regret bounds for both methods, guaranteeing sublinear regret.
+Extensive experiments on synthetic and real-world datasets demonstrate the superiority of our methods.

 Primary Area: probabilistic methods (Bayesian methods, variational inference, sampling, UQ, etc.)